chrfin-4/layoutplanner-test/readme.md

 planning problems.
 Any experimentation, possibly for the purpose of writing papers, is then done in this project to avoid cluttering up the production code.

+See the etfa21 branch for code and files related to the data presented in the ETFA 2021 paper describing the layout planner.